siddhartha-gadgil/DeptWeb/_seminars/2019/2019-11-04-pramath-anamby.md

 in the context of Siegel modular forms -- and played a crucial role (among others) in the automorphic transfer from $GSp(4)$ to $GL(4)$.

 We expect similar applications.
-We also discuss few results on the square--free Fourier coefficients of elliptic cusp forms.
+We also discuss few results on the square-free Fourier coefficients of elliptic cusp forms.

 In the second part of the talk we introduce Saito--Kurokawa lifts: these are certain Siegel